AwardOfSky/Held-Karp/README.md

 <br><code>java -jar HeldKarp.jar</code></p>
 <p><b>Notes:</b>
 <br>1.
 The program can be quite memory hungry for computations with over 20 cities,
-  <br>remember to allocate more momery to the jar execution if needed.
+  <br>remember to allocate more memory to the jar execution if needed.
 <br>2.
 If you a 64 bits JRE, you can run the program with the flag <code>-d64</code> to boost performance</p>
 <p><b>Example command:</b>
 <code>java -d64 -Xmx4096m -Xms4096m -jar HeldKarp.jar</code></p>